by Ginger Laurits, Wild Seed Project volunteer and York County Master Gardener

 Growing Swamp Milkweed

 Swamp milkweed is easy to grow from seed.
-To grow your own swamp milkweed, plant seeds in a pot out doors in the fall, winter or early spring.
+To grow your own swamp milkweed, plant seeds in a pot outdoors in the fall, winter or early spring.
 The wet, cold conditions mimic wild seed propagation in nature and the seeds will germinate in mid spring.
 To learn more about growing and sowing the seeds of native milkweeds, read MONARCHS AND MILKWEED: Creating a Landscape in Maine to Support Monarch Butterflies and Other Pollinating Insects.
+To purchase Swamp Milkweed seeds, visit our shop.

 Swamp Milkweed Fun Facts